 Another big decision is whether to choose a Breville model with an integrated grinder or one without a grinder.

 You need a grinder to make espresso, and Breville’s integrated grinder models make grinding coffee very easy.
 All you have to do is put your portafilter in the cradle, push the button, and the machine doses a preset amount of grounds.
 It’s easy to change the grind size and dose on any of the Barista models.

 However, you might already have a grinder at home.
 Also, there are better grinders than what Breville offers.
 You can get a premium espresso grinder, which will improve your espresso a lot.
 However, it will be less convenient than an integrated grinder.
-You have to transfer the portafilter from a standalone grinder, which will take up more space and another outlet in your kitchen.

 Consider how much you prefer ease of use.
-If this machine will be a gift for someone, definitely get an integrated option to make it easy.
+If this machine will be a gift for someone, get an integrated option to make it easy.
 If you don’t mind an extra step, consider a Bambino and choose an espresso grinder from our list.

 Ease Of Use

 Breville is known for its intuitive designs, and premium models offer a host of bells and whistles, like automatic steam wands, touch screens, and self-tamping.